meshcloud/meshcloud-docs/docs/meshstack.gcp.metering.md

 title: Metering
 ---

-meshStack imports metering data from [GCP Cloud Billing data BigQuery Export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery)
+meshStack imports metering data from [GCP Cloud Billing data BigQuery Export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery).
+Any data that was exported to the BigQuery dataset before the start of the month in which meshStack GCP metering was enabled will not be collected.

+meshStack also periodically collects the currently active projects in order to apply the per tenant fee.

 ## Service Account Configuration

-Once billing export has been setup as explained in the GCP documentation, meshStack should be configured with the credentials of a GCP service account that has permission to access the exported billing dataset.
+Once billing export has been setup as explained in the GCP documentation linked above, meshStack should be configured with the credentials of a GCP service account that has permission to access the exported billing dataset.
 This service account must also have the permission to run jobs.

-Assign the service account the following roles [predefined roles](https://cloud.google.com/bigquery/docs/access-control):
+Assign the service account the following [predefined roles](https://cloud.google.com/bigquery/docs/access-control):

 ```text
 roles/bigquery.jobUser
 roles/bigquery.dataViewer
 ```

-To enable the billing module of meshStack a service principal, which is able to discover and list projects, needs to be defined.
-We recommend to also create its own IAM role and assign it to the service account together with the following permissions:
+To enable meshStack to periodically collect active projects, create an IAM role with the following permissions and assign it to the service account.

 ```text
 resourcemanager.folders.get